I bought my first Apple Mac from Cash Converters for R200.

 There are basically two issues here, namely

 The first is not too much of a problem, since the Mac Classic has a 1.44M floppy drive.
 Older macs used the 400 and 800k drives with Woz' special RLL encoding, which can't be accessed by anything except a Mac.
-You'd probably have to "bounce" through a Mac that can read 1.44M floppies and write 800k ones.
+You'd have to "bounce" through a Mac that can read 1.44M floppies and write 800k ones -- which would be an SE FDHD or newer.

 OK, first things first.
 You need a system disk.
-System 6.0.8 is probably the best for a Classic Mac.
+System 6.0.8 is probably the best for a Classic Mac (the software/cdev brightness control was implemented in 6.0.6, so earlier than this won't work).

 I opened these files using Cygnus Hex Editor and chopped off the first $54 (decimal 84) bytes, save as .dsk (1 474 560 bytes long).
-These .dsk files can be written to stiffy using HFVExplorer 1.3.1.
+These .dsk files can be written to stiffy using HFVExplorer 1.3.1 (hfvexplorer131.zip).

 You need third party software to format any non-Apple hard drive.
 As far as I know, the following will all work :